The Miranda rule/right is based on the historic Miranda v. Arizona case way back 1966.

 the court found that reading the Miranda rule was no longer necessary.

-the statements and evidences from the suspect were still used and
+the statements and evidence from the suspect were still used and

 When to Apply the Emergency Doctrine

-If there is basis for immediate help involving injury and property damage, then the authorities can detain and interrogate a suspect without having to read the Miranda rule.
+If there is a basis for immediate help involving injury and property damage, the authorities can detain and interrogate a suspect without reading the Miranda rule.

-The officers shouldn’t have any hidden agenda or any secret motivation to arrest the suspect or seize evidences.
+The officers shouldn’t have any hidden agenda or any secret motivation to arrest the suspect or seize evidence.
 Also, there should be enough reason to believe that there is an emergency.

 Public Safety

-Besides emergency exception, reading the Miranda rights can be disregarded when public safety is threatened.
+Besides emergency exceptions, reading the Miranda rights can be disregarded when public safety is threatened.

 If a suspect hides a gun in a busy downtown area, the police officer has no time to read the Miranda rule.

-Things may happen very fast and the suspect may have already shot someone else while the authorities read him or her Miranda rules.
+Things may happen quickly, and the suspect may have already shot someone else while the authorities read them Miranda rules.

-In this case, failure to read the Warnings will be allowed and the statements and evidences from the suspect can be used in the court of law.
+In this case, failure to read the Warnings will be allowed, and the statements and evidence from the suspect can use in the court of law.

 Look for a Criminal Defense Attorney

-After the New York case and countless other cases, there have been many circumstances when the Miranda requirement can be exempted.
+After the New York case and countless other cases, there have been many circumstances when the Miranda requirement can exempt.

 You should immediately seek help from a tenured criminal defense attorney in such cases.